avrajit-das/Tearoff-Image-Effects/README.md

 ## Additional Notes

-- The title of the webpage is set to "Fuckoff," but you can change it to something more suitable for your project.
 - It's important to review the `script.js` file for any functionality related to the animation or interactivity.

-Feel free to customize and extend this code for your specific needs.
-If you have any questions or need further assistance, please refer to the code comments or reach out for support.